AP 101 |

 2 |

 This challenging course will give the student a basic understanding of the workings of the human body with emphasis on its organ systems.
 This course will encourage the student to appreciate God’s awesome power and genius in designing the human body.
+A fee of $20 will be charged at the time of registration for this course.
 Prerequisite: None

 |